National Lottery Heritage Fund Business Planning Consultant – top tips

 Finally the business plan should not be seen as a one off document.
 It must be a tool for the site management which shapes decisions and targets but is also reviewed and updated on a regular basis.

-Support for Heritage Lottery Fund Business Planning
+Support for National Lottery Heritage Fund business plans